nrapstine-usgs/hpc-101-webinar/Linux.md

 **Linux OS**

-Git Bash allows you to use Linux command line commands to interact with files on your local machine, write scripts, install software, run programs and connect to a remote machine.

 There are two ways to interact with the Operating System (OS - software layer between hardware and software that manages memory, processes, files, and devices) - Graphical User Interface (**GUI**) and Command Line Interface (**CLI**).
 A GUI allows a user to click buttons to interact with files and executes a program, or drag and drop files.
 In comparision, a **Linux Shell** is a CLI that interprets the commands that the user types at the prompt (like `pwd`).

-**Git Bash** and **Terminal** are user interfaces that allow user to input text and issue commands at the prompt that are interpreted by a Linux Shell.
+**Terminal** is a user interface that allows user to input text and issue commands at the prompt that are interpreted by a Linux Shell.

 Programs that you write are either **compiled** language (C, C++ where you have a binary file that you can run on its own) or **scripting** files which are plain text (which why they are often called scripts) where you write a list of commands and you run through an interpreter which is shell.
 Shell reads the text file line by line and executes these commands.